jon-jacky/Piety/browser/README.md

-Each web page appears in *two* editor buffers: we download the HTML sent by the server into a buffer whose name is derived from its URL (it often ends in *.html*), then our browser renders the HTML into text into a buffer with the same base name, but ending in *.txt*.
+Each web page appears in *two* editor buffers: we download the HTML sent by the server into a buffer whose name is derived from its URL (it often ends in *.html*), then our browser renders the HTML into text into a buffer with the same base name, but ending in *.htxt*.
 Both buffers can be selected and viewed by the usual editor commands or keycodes.

-The URL of the page appears in the first (top) line of both versions of the page.
+The URL of the page appears in the first (top) line of both versions of the page, followed by a timestamp that shows when the page was loaded.

 In the rendered text page, hypertext links are displayed as footnotes.
 The text in the link is marked by underscores, and is followed by a